 Co-managed 24×7 SIEM with Azure Sentinel

 A co-managed SIEM is where your log data resides in your Azure Tenant, and a managed security solutions provider (MSSP) correlates and triages your incidents.
-Microsoft Defender XDR has plenty of built-in AI and automation that helps our SOC reduce the detection time for sophisticated attacks, such as the SolarWinds supply chain attack.
-But at the end of the day, human beings are still required to investigate incidents and hunt for threats.
+While Microsoft Defender XDR has plenty of built-in AI and automation, it’s not ready to detect sophisticated attacks, such as the SolarWinds supply chain attack.
+Human beings are still required to correlate incidents and hunt for threats.

 Infused Innovations offers a globally staffed 24×7 Security Operations Center (SOC) that can assist with monitoring your Azure Sentinel environment and maturing your cybersecurity practice.
 US-based resources are available for organizations with strict regulatory compliance.
 Our pricing starts at $500/mo per 10 GB of logs, or $10/mo per device.